Best Places to See Fall Colors and Foliage Near Jersey City![]()

 Staten Island Greenbelt

-Finding an undisturbed and woodsy forest in Staten Island is not an easy feat, but the Greenbelt is just that.
-We highly recommend you take this drive to see the unique colors this forest offers.
-You and the kids will feel like you have been transported into a magical, colorful land.
+Finding an undisturbed forest in Staten Island is not an easy feat, but the Greenbelt is just that.
+We highly recommend you take this drive to see the unique fall colors this special spot offers.
+You and the kids will feel like you have been transported into a lang of magic.

 The Catskills, New York

 If you are looking for another mountain experience to see the fall colors, look no further than the Catskill Mountains in New York.
 These mountains have over 100 peaks as high as 3,000 feet so that you can get multiple birds-eye views from almost anywhere.
-We recommend checking out Giant Ledge and Panther Mountain for the absolute best views of the fall colors in the Catskills.
+We recommend checking out Giant Ledge and Panther Mountain for the absolute best views of the fall colors.

 Waterloo Village: Stanhope, NJ

-This is an excellent place to view NJ fall foliage and have a fun, unique fall experience.
-Stanhope is a restored 19th-century village with tons of unique shops, fall festivals, and historic tours.
+This is an excellent place to view New Jersey fall foliage and have a memorable family experience.
+Stanhope is also a restored 19th-century village with tons of unique shops, seasonal festivals, and historic tours.

 Hacklebarney State Park — Long Valley

 Hacklebarney State Park is a state park located between Long Valley and Chester in Morris County.
 The park is managed by the New Jersey Division of Parks and Forestry.
-Perfect for avid anglers, hikers, and picnickers, yet in the 19th century, the park was a mined iron ore site.
+In the 19th century it was the site of iron ore mining.
+Today, it is the perfect spot for avid anglers, hikers, and picnickers.
 The gushing river against the grey boulders and dark green hemlocks creates a majestic beauty in any season.

 Watchung Reservation

 Watchung Reservation Trails is a 4.7-mile lightly trafficked out-and-back trail located near Mountainside, New Jersey, that features a river and is suitable for all skill levels.
 The trail offers several activity options and is accessible year-round.
 Dogs can also use this trail but must be kept on a leash.
-Watchung Reservation is the largest nature reserve in Union County, New Jersey, United States.
+Watchung Reservation is the largest nature reserve in Union County, NJ.

 Ramapo Mountain State Forest

-This hilly forest provided a sanctuary for wildlife and was located about an hour from Jersey City.
+This hilly forest provides a sanctuary for wildlife and is located about an hour from Jersey City.
 Ramapo Mountain State Forest includes 14 official trails, totaling more than 28 miles.
 Many multi-use trails are suitable for hiking, mountain biking, horseback riding, and cross-country skiing in the fall.
 A 120-acre clearwater mountain lake provides an excellent spot for fishing and birdwatching.

 Wharton State Forest — Hammonton

-Wharton State Forest is the largest state forest in the U.S. state of New Jersey.
+Wharton State Forest is the largest state forest in New Jersey.
 In addition, it is the largest single tract of land in the state park system of New Jersey.
-They also observe wildlife, from bald eagles and great horned owls to turkeys and foxes scattered throughout the forest.
-It’s a must-visit during the fall to see beautiful colors.
+Visitors can observe wildlife, from bald eagles and great horned owls to turkeys and foxes scattered throughout the forest.
+It’s a must-visit during the fall to see the beautiful changing colors of the season.

 Hamilton Park, Jersey City

-Don’t forget to stop by Hamilton Park to see some beautiful colors and foliage.
-If you don’t want to head to the big state parks, head to Hamilton Park!
-It is a perfect local spot to enjoy the colors.
+Don’t forget to stop by Hamilton Park to see some beautiful fall colors.
+If you don’t want to head to the big state parks, visit Hamilton Park!
+It is a perfect local spot to enjoy the fall foliage.